bradhowes/SF2LibAU/README.md

 57 | exclusiveClass
 58 | overridingRootKey

-> NOTE: any address not listed above will not be found in the AUParameterTree due to gaps in the SF spec.
+> NOTE: any address not listed above will not be found in the AUParameterTree due to gaps in the [SF spec][spec].

 All values for the elements in the AUParameterTree are floating-point values which will be converted into integer values that conform to the spec.
-For boolean (true/false )settings, values < 0.5 will be treated as `false` and values >= 0.5 will be `true`.
+For boolean (true/false) settings, values < 0.5 are treated as `false` and values >= 0.5 `true`.

 There are additional parameters definitions for MIDI control state: